nrfconnect/sdk-nrf/applications/nrf_desktop/doc/usb_state.rst

 The |usb_state| is a transport for :ref:`nrf_desktop_config_channel` when the channel is enabled.

-The module also handles an HID keyboard LED output report received through USB from the connected host.
+The module also handles a HID keyboard LED output report received through USB from the connected host.
 The module sends the report using :c:struct:`hid_report_event`, that is handled either by :ref:`nrf_desktop_hid_state` (for peripheral) or by the :ref:`nrf_desktop_hid_forward` (for dongle).